aoloe/scribus-manual-colors/NOTES.md

 it won't be exact, but will probably give you an ok result.

 with a bit of experience (read a few tasks having been done at the same print shop) you will know how a color on your screen relates to the result on paper.

+## Spot colors

+Scribus only supports spot color for native shapes.

+Applying color effects with spot colors to images will not work as expected.

+The only image format that seems to support spot colors is PSD.
+But Scribus does not seem to support spot colors in them.